-3. Explain how the arms's length price in relation to an international transaction is computed under the comparable uncontrolled price method as per Rule 10B of the Income-tax Rule, 10B of the Income-tax Rules, 1962.
+3. Explain how the arms's length price in relation to an international transaction is computed under the resale price method as per Rule 10B of the Income-tax Rule, 1962.

-The Arm's Length Price can be determined by the comparable uncontrolled price method is determined as under:
+The Arm's Length Price as per resale price method shall be determined as under:

-- (a) the price charged or paid for property transferred or services provided in a comparable uncontrolled transaction, or a number of such transactions, is identified; - (b) such price is adjusted to account for differences, if any, between the international transaction and the comparable uncontrolled transactions or between the enterprises entering into such transactions, which could materially affect the price in the open market; - (c) the adjusted price arrived above is taken to be an arm's length price in respect of the property transferred or services provided in the international transaction.

-4. Discuss when an enterprise is taken as 'associated enterprise' under section 92A.
+- the price at which property purchased or services obtained by the enterprise from an associated enterprise is resold or are provided to an unrelated enterprise, is identified; - such resale price is reduced by the amount of a normal gross profit margin accruing to the enterprise or to an unrelated enterprise from the purchase and resale of the same or similar property or from obtaining and providing the same or similar services, in a comparable uncontrolled transaction, or a number of such transactions; - (iii) the price so arrived at is further reduced by the expenses incurred by the enterprise in connection with the purchase of property or obtaining of services; - (iv) the price so arrived at is adjusted to take into account the functional and other differences, including differences in accounting practices, if any, between the international transaction or the specified domestic transaction and the comparable uncontrolled transactions, or between the enterprises entering into such transactions, which could materially affect the amount of gross profit margin in the open market; - (v) the adjusted price arrived at under (iv) is taken to be an arm's length price in respect of the purchase of the property or obtaining of the services by the enterprise from the associated enterprise. - 4.
+Discuss when an enterprise is taken as 'associated enterprise' under section 92A.